Duijndam-Dev/TopoLib/Readme.md

 #### 7	Finally

-The project comes with an example spreadsheet to show how you can use the code.
+The project comes with some example spreadsheets to show how you can use the code.
 If you get 'lost' please us `fx` on the formula editor.

 ![image-20211217110658409](Typora/image-20211217110658409.png)